 The application development process traditionally turns into high resource consumption.
 The main challenge is to adapt an application to run across all required platforms.
-Therefore, when coming to application development using native codes, we always bump into the problem of high time and investments cost.
-The nature of these issues lies in the fact that for the implementation of a native application across multiple platforms it is necessary to involve several teams that use different code languages, and organize constant interaction between them, which isn’t so easy.
+Therefore, when coming to application development using native codes, we always bump into the problem of high time and investment cost.
+The nature of these issues lies in the fact that for the deployment of a native application across multiple platforms it is necessary to involve several teams that use different code languages and organize constant interaction between them, which isn’t so easy.
 It’s clear that this approach doesn’t allow the client to get MVP fast and cheap.

 But how often do we look for alternative methods to the proposed one because we are not satisfied with certain factors?

 Fortunately, the way of filling the gap in “communication” between different systems within a minimum time frame, and reducing costs has been found.
 Cross-platform app development is an inclusive approach that allows building an application with a common universal language adapted to run in multiple mobile platforms.
 One codebase can be compatible with different operating systems and easily adjusted to their environments.
 A few years ago, there were doubts about the effectiveness and quality of cross-platform app development, but nowadays, and to a much greater extent, more and more technical teams have moved towards it.
 Moreover, there are authoritative companies on the market like Instagram, Tesla, Wix, and others that have been successfully creating cross-platform apps for several years.

 But is it a good solution to any case?
 What are the advantages of this approach and the most popular tools for it?

 We met with Alexey Shinkarev, the Technical Team Lead at Bamboo Agile, experienced in the implementation of projects of any complexity and scale, to discuss all subtleties concerning cross-platform app development.